A-Goyal27/Summer-of-Computational-Imaging/README.md

 Note: when sharing slides with students, make sure to have them make a copy of slides.

 ## Notebooks
 Along with the slideshow for the day, there is also a Python notebook file.
-These notebooks should be imported into Google Collabs and shared with students.
+These notebooks should be downloaded, then imported into Google Collabs and shared with students.
 The notebooks give the students a chance to practice the concepts learned from the slides and can also be used as notes for later.

 Note: similar to sharing slides, have each student make a copy of the Google Collab notebook for the day.